YessineJallouli/WinterCup6/Iceberg Corporations/statement.md

 As stated in a previous problem, Yessine is a wealthy business man who founded *Iceberg Corporation* and hired Oussama to work for him.
 The start-up grew significantly so he bought a big office and hired one additional employee who can't be anyone other than Rami .
 The three of them would meet every evening (because none of them would wake up in the morning) and they would work together.
 Everything was perfect, *except for one thing*.
 Sometimes, Rami and Yessine will make a Shisha and start smoking in the office.
 Oussama doesn't really like smoking so he decided to stop them.

 Rami has brought K pieces of charcoal and left them at the office.
 Oussama decided to hide them.
-The office is a $N$*$M$ grid.
+The office is a $N,M$ grid.
 Oussama will hide a single piece in a grid cell.
 However, he won't hide them at random spots.
 Instead, he will hide a piece in a cell if has the maximum sum of Manhattan distances from all the other cells in the grid.

 Formally, he wants to maximize :